Visitor Giving is a simple way of inviting voluntary donations from visitors - inspiring them to help look after the places they love.

 What difference does Visitor Giving make to the environment?

 In 2013/14 our fantastic fundraisers collected £111,674 which was disbursed to a range of conservation projects and campaigns, from helping red squirrel populations, to nature reserve management, to fixing footpaths, to enabling school children to experience river ecology, to woodland planting, to encouraging car free travel around the area and more.
 We also disperse small grants of up to £1,000 to local community projects twice a year.
-You can browse the directory of projects supported through Visitor Giving.
+Take a look at the directory of projects supported through Visitor Giving.

 What difference does Visitor Giving make to visitors?